Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Time-dependent harmonic oscillator: a brute-force estimate vs. the bound of Sec

 \section{Time-dependent harmonic oscillator: a brute-force estimate \textit{vs.} the bound of Sec~\ref{EjEcSec}}

-To obtain a meaningful expression for the adiabatic timescale $\theta$ in Sec.~\ref{EjEcSec}, we had to use a ``well approximation": the two wells of the $\phi$-potential of the Hamiltonian

-are separated by a large enough barrier $\sim bE_J$ throughout the anneal, so that the low energy subspace is approximately given by the ground states of the harmonic approximation of the left and right wells: \bes \ees Note that we neglected the adjustment of the harmonic potential by the last term, and made a constant energy shift $\pm E_\alpha \sin \frac{f}{2}$.
-If we choose $b(s)$ and $f(s)$ the same way as in Eq.~\eqref{schedCSFQ}, the Hamiltonians $H_{\text{CSFQ,L}}'$ and $H_{\text{CSFQ,R}}'$ are unbounded, so we cannot apply JRS anymore.
-We will need to use the relation

-Applying our adiabatic theorem [Eq.~\eqref{adtime}] to staying in the ground state of $H_{\text{CSFQ,L}}$ and $H_{\text{CSFQ,R}}$, we will find that a term with this extra factor ${b'}/b$ turns out to be subleading.
-We do not present the entire calculation here, since it follows that of Sec.~\ref{EjEcSec} almost identically.
-One obtains exactly the same estimate as for $\omega_{\text{q}} \theta^{\text{new}}$ in Eq.~\eqref{thetasFinal}:

-We note however, that Eq.~\eqref{HOequiv} at every point $s$ along the anneal contains just harmonic potentials of different width, thus the leading order of leakage can be well described by changing the width of the harmonic potential by a dilation to $1/\sqrt{b(s)}$ of the $s=0$ width.
+The well approximation of Eq.~\eqref{HOequiv} at every point $s$ along the anneal contains just harmonic potentials of different width, thus the leading order of leakage can be well described by changing the width of the harmonic potential by a dilation to $1/\sqrt{b(s)}$ of the $s=0$ width.
 We illustrate the leakage due to this effect in Fig.~\ref{fig:physM}.
 The diabatic evolution subject to the corresponding Hamiltonian

 where we shifted the minimum to $\phi =0$, can be investigated in a brute-force manner, since we know the eigenstates $|m\rangle$ at every $s$, as well as their derivatives $|m'\rangle$.
 Indeed if we use the dilation operator: